 The business and community benefits from Re-Nuble’s closed feedback loop are obvious.
-Restaurant and household organic waste can be converted to sustainable and non toxic soil enhancers for better farming practices, instead of rotting in landfills and producing methane.
+Restaurant food waste and household organic waste can be converted to sustainable and non toxic soil enhancers for better farming practices, instead of rotting in landfills and producing methane.
 Moreover, Re-Nuble also tackles another important issue – clean energy.
 Tinia and her team want to harness the organic waste for the generation of biogas through anaerobic digestion, a multi-step, odorless process that safely decomposes organic waste into fertilizer, heat, water, and biogas.
 The heat and biogas are renewable energy sources and any non-digestable material can be used as fertilizers.
 Since these digesters can be installed at the local level, they can serve the communities that feed it with organic waste.
 What a great idea!

 Contribute to Re-Nuble’s Crowdfunding Campaign

 As part of their crowdfunding campaign, Re-Nuble aims to obtain permits for their pilot anaerobic digesters in Washington DC to recycle organic waste into renewable energy and green fertilizer.
 These environmentally friendly digesters are about the size of a small truck and will be located near urban centers.

 Your contributions will go towards air, solid waste, and waste water permits granted only after an arduous review process performed by local, state and federal environmental resources departments.
 Though expensive, these permits are necessary for enforcing judicious rules that ensure natural, public resources are not being exploited and ill-managed.